lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 004.md

 ## 2 Marpenoth
 [[Aelar]] and [[Keth]] walk into the [[Wretched Knife Camp]] and [[Keth]] notices traps around the bridge leading up to Point A (see map)
 [[Booker]] and [[Alton]] await further implications in the nearby cornflowers.
+[[Keth]] tries to communicate with the 3 kobolds on guard, but fails miserably.
+One of the kobolds fires their bow.

 # Loot: